nullgemm/cp77_wiimote_driving_tutorial/readme.md

 serveral guides available online to help you do that if you need the details.

-The exact steps will depend on your specific motherboard and BIOS version, but in general it boils down to entering your motherboard's Setup tool at boot by pressing a certain Key repeatedly and navigate the menus using your keyboard.
+The exact steps will depend on your specific motherboard and BIOS version, but in general it boils down to entering your motherboard's setup tool at boot by pressing a certain key repeatedly and navigate the menus using your keyboard.

 ### 1.
 The second security "fix" we must perform is enabling the Windows Test Mode.